 Want to try it out yourself?
-If you use my referral link, you can get 4 free meals on your first order.
+If you use my affiliate link, you can get $80 off plus free shipping on your first order.
 This is a really great deal!

 Have you ever tried a meal delivery service?
 Are you interested in trying one?

 Alternative Meal Options

 I love Green Chef and Home Chef for an occasional splurge.
 Blue Apron is another great option.
 The food is delicious, a welcome change of pace, super healthy, and opens us up to new experiences with both our palate and my cooking.
 However, my weeknights cannot regularly handle 45+ minutes cooking up dinner in the kitchen.
 And our budget cannot regularly handle the amazing convenience and delicious food costs for the delivery services.

 Because of that, I have tried other services to improve our weeknight meal “challenges”.
 Here are my current favorites: